raphamorim/rio/docs/docs/config/renderer.md

 - `disable-unfocused-render` - This property disable renderer processes while Rio is unfocused.

-- `max-fps` - Limits the maximum number of frames per second that rio terminal will attempt to draw.
-If you set as `0` then this limit will be ignored.
-The default on MacOS is 180 and all other platforms is 90.
+- `frame-interval` - Time scheduler between frames in milliseconds per second that rio terminal will attempt to draw.
+If you set as `0` then this value will be ignored.
+The default on MacOS/Windows is 1 and all other platforms is 3.

+In case you would like define 60 frames per second as target, you would need to set each frame as 1/60th of one second long, so 16.67 milliseconds.

 Example: